Fall 2016 Refund Policy & Deadline Dates

 Student Involvement & Representation Fee (SIRF)

 This is a voluntary fee and once the fee is posted a student's account, students can opt out.
-The deadline to opt out of the fee is census date (September 22, 2015).
-After census, students will no longer be able to opt out for the semester.
-A student can opt out each semester the fee is non-refundable.
-If a student chooses to, they will need to opt out each semester.
+The deadline to opt out of the fee is census date September 19, 2016.
+After census, students can no longer opt out of the fee for the semester.
+A student can opt out each semester the fee is charged.
+The fee is non-refundable.

-For step by step instructions to opt out, please click How to Opt Out of the Student Involvement & Representation Fee.
+For step-by-step instructions to opt out of SIRF, please refer to How to Opt Out of the Student Involvement & Representation Fee.